You might think choosing the best headphones under $100 is a simple task, but this is not the case.

 - 【Immerse yourself into the beat】These headphones with microphone adopt High-definition 40mm driver and compact earcups design, which deliver exceptionally clear sound with full dynamic range and rich bass and crisp mids.
 Effortless style and powerful sound let you tune into your own rhythms with the set of on-ear headphones

 - 【Designed for maximum comfort】Ultra-soft ear cushions and padded headband provide you a fatigue-free listening experience even wearing these on-ear headphones during a long session.
 Adjustable slider helps you achieve the perfect fit without constraint.
-You can easily use these stereo headphones for your workouts, job commute or just for listening at home
+You can easily use these stereo headphones for your workouts, job commute or just for listening at home.
+Our headphones is ergonomically-designed to fit the shape of the most of human ear, offering the audio while maintaining maximum comfort.

 - Well-rounded design